bytecodealliance/wasmtime/docs/contributing-release-process.md

   * Commit the changes
 1. Make sure `RELEASES.md` is up-to-date, and fill it out if it doesn't have an entry yet for the current release.
-1. Send this version update as a PR to the wasmtime repository, wait for a merge
+1. Send this version update as a PR to the `wasmtime` repository, wait for a merge
 1. After merging, tag the merge as `vA.B.C`
 1. Push the tag to the repository
   * This will trigger the release CI which will create all release artifacts and publish them to GitHub releases.
 1. Run `scripts/publish-all.sh` to publish all crates to crates.io

-And that's it, then you've done a wasmtime release.
+And that's it, then you've done a Wasmtime release.